This post is part of the series SOLID Wash Tunnel.

 - Refactoring Guru

 The mediator pattern lets you extract all the relationships between components (classes, modules, libraries) into a separate coordinator component.
-By doing so it we isolate any changes to one specific part of the codebase.
+By doing so, we isolate any changes to one specific part of the codebase.
 Individual components become unaware of each others existance, although they still communicate with each other, but only through the mediator.

 The mediator pattern enables capabilities like: